yzx-oikawa/yzx-oikawa.github.io/_pages/awards.md

 author_profile: true
 ---

+Here I list some of the rewards I got during my bachelor's degree.

 * **National Scholarship**
 Ministry of Education of the People's Republic of China, _2016 & 2017 & 2018_
 * **Dean's Award**